Yigal/courses-statistics-for-data-science/chapter3.md

 `@instructions`
 You are given a table of historical characters and the type of each field.
 For each field, write Python code to produce the central tendency and variability.

+The table and key are both in a variable called `dataTable`.

 `@hint`
 <!-- Examples of good hints: https://instructor-support.datacamp.com/en/articles/2379164-hints-best-practices. -->
 - This is an example hint.